BSc Hons, MSc, PhD, CSci, CPsychol, AFBPsS

 School of Science

 Professor Ward is internationally known for his pioneering research on perceptual-cognitive skill in elite sports and other dynamic domains, such as healthcare and law enforcement.
-He has published over 60 referred journal articles, book chapters, and conference proceedings papers, and over 40 additional conference abstracts in the field of Expertise and Expert Performance.
+He has published over 80 peer-reviewed journal articles, book chapters, and proceedings papers, and presented over 80 keynote/invited lectures and conference papers in the field of Expertise and Expert Performance.
 Most recently he has co-authored a book entitled Accelerated expertise: Training for high proficiency in a complex world.
 His research has been featured on Nature Online, NPR talk radio, British Broadcasting Corporation (BBC), and in ESPN magazine.

 - Chartered Psychologist (CPsychol)